Bobby Conn: Career

 Conn was born as Jeffrey Stafford in New York, but spent much of his young life in the Chicago suburb of St. Charles.
 He started a hardcore punk trio in high school called "The Broken Kockamamies" (The BK's, or BKS) who were noted for using eight-foot strobe lights on a darkened stage as their only prop.
 The strobes were affectionately called "the pillars of fear."

 In 1989, Conn played guitar in the Chicago avant garde rock quartet Conducent (Conn/guitar, Rex Jenny/bass and vocals, DeShawn/drums and vocals, Le Deuce/loops, beats, and atmosphere).
 The eclectic Conducent sound was born from improv and raised on the "open mic" circuit, eventually growing into full maturity as a performance troupe.
 Conn went solo in 1994 after Conducent broke up.
 His first lineup consisted of ex-Conducent member DJ Le Deuce on turntables, as well as his future wife Julie Pomerleau (a.k.a.
 Monica BouBou) on electric violin.
 Conn went on to release seven studio albums to date: Bobby Conn (1997), Rise Up!
-(1998), The Golden Age (2001), The Homeland (2004), King For A Day (2007), Macaroni (2012), and Recovery (2020), along with a live album Live Classics (2005) and an E.P. called Llovessonngs (1999).
+(1998), The Golden Age (2001), The Homeland (2004), King For A Day (2007), Macaroni (2012), and Recovery (2020), along with a live album Live Classics (2005) and two E.P's called Llovessonngs (1999), and Bobby's Place (2025).

 In 2003, Conn produced a session for UK punk band the Cribs, whom he met when they were a support band on his UK tour.
 A part of that session was used on The Cribs' self-titled debut release in 2004.

+UK progressive rock band The Fierce and the Dead have described Conn as an influence.